pijuspie/neural-network-js/README.md

 # neural-network-js
-A neural network in JavaScript
+A neural network from scratch in JavaScript.